Working in a Registered CTU

 For a full role description, and to apply, please click here.

-Working pattern: Full time preferred (other part time working arrangements may also be considered)
+Working pattern: Full time or part time (minimum 0.6FTE)

 About the role